 The CESNET CA SHALL announce a Registration Authority termination to its customers.

-The terminating RA SHALL hand over all its documentation to the CA.
+The terminating RA SHALL hand over all its documentation to the CA. The CESNET CA SHALL disable the terminated RA access to the CA systems.

 5.8.2 CA Termination